"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 Cream and Gold spoke in unison, immediately stilling.

 "We'll rotate seats."
 Prism said calmly.
-"That way, each of you will sit next to me."
+"That way, each of you will get to sit next to me."

 "Yes!
 Thank you, Boss Lady!"
 Gold nearly vibrated with excitement.

 "Thank you, Boss."
-Aloe added softly, though her glow brightened in quiet delight.
+Aloe added softly, brightening in quiet delight.

 Prism turned to Cream.
 "Is that acceptable?"